Scientific Name

 Soil: This plant is not particular about soil pH but requires very porous soil with excellent drainage.
 Use commercial potting soil mixes designated for succulents, or mix your own.

-Temperature: Like most Crassulas, this succulent will tolerate some amount of short-term freezing, but extremes of cold or heat will cause it to lose leaves and die.
-C. pyramidalis can withstand temperatures as low as 25 °F (-3.9 °C).
-USDA Plant Hardiness Zones 9b to 11b, 25 to 50 °F (-3.9 to 10 °C).
+Temperature: Like most Crassulas, this succulent will tolerate short-term freezing, but extremes of cold or heat will cause it to lose leaves and die.
+C. pyramidalis can withstand temperatures as low as 25°F (-3.9°C).
+USDA Plant Hardiness Zones 9b to 11b, 25°F to 50°F (-3.9°C to 10°C).

-Propagation: This succulent is generally started from stem cuttings and seeds.
+Propagation: This succulent is generally propagated from stem cuttings and seeds.
 Using stem cuttings is the fastest way to get a decent-sized plant.
-This process is most successful if done at the beginning of the active growth period of the plant.
+This process is most successful if done at the beginning of the plant's active growth period.
 Sow the seeds in the spring or summer.

 Learn more at How to Grow and Care for Crassula.